Skip to content

 Barmbrack

-A Barmbrack is a traditional Northern Irish bread made with raisins and sultanas baked inside which are soaked in tea or even whiskey.
-This sweet loaf can often be found sliced and slathered in butter if your granny has guests round.
-It is traditionally baked on Halloween and on this special occasion dried fruit may not be the only thing found inside a barmbrack.
+A Barmbrack is a traditional Northern Irish bread made with raisins and sultanas baked inside, soaked in tea or even whiskey.
+If your granny has guests around, this sweet loaf can often be sliced and slathered in butter.
+It is traditionally baked on Halloween, and on this particular occasion, dried fruit may not be the only thing found inside a barmbrack.

-Barmbrack is always filled with fruit but on Halloween symbolic additions are made to tell the future of those who eat the loaf.
-There are seven symbols which would be baked into the barmbrack which legend say tell your future for the next year.
+Barmbrack is always filled with fruit, but on Halloween, symbolic additions tell the future of those who eat the loaf.
+Seven symbols would be baked into the barmbrack, which legend says tell your future for the following year.
 They are:

 1. The Cloth – Finding the cloth meant your life would be filled with bad luck or poverty